Blog Layout

 Richard H. Driehaus Foundation Preservation Award, Preservation Project of the Year

-This meticulous restoration conformed to the Secretary of the Interior's Standards and Guidelines for Rehabilitating Historic Buildings.
-Phase one included the restoration of the terra-cotta exterior as well as the replacement of the historic cornice and windows above the first floor.
-The second phase included reconstructing the elegant first-floor storefront, rehabilitating the ornate first-floor elevator lobby and stair, restoring the elevator lobby and corridors on four upper-level floors, and restoring the ornamented stair that connects all upper levels of the building.
+Antunovich Associates collaborated with McCaffery on converting this former Office Building into a boutique Hotel.
+Phase one included restoring the terra-cotta exterior and replacing the historic cornice and windows above the first floor.
+The second phase included reconstructing the elegant first-floor storefront, rehabilitating the ornate first-floor elevator lobby and stairs, and restoring the elevator lobby and corridors on four upper-level floors.

 WASHINGTON, D.C.